Denver Press Club Board of Directors - 2025-2026

 Board Officers

-Nathan Fernando-Frescas
+Nathan Fernando-Fres

-Vice President Nathan Fernando-Frescas is the Senior Host for All Things Considered on CPR News.
+President Nathan Fernando-Frescas is the Senior Host for All Things Considered on CPR News.
 Prior to returning to CPR News, Nathan was an editor for NPR's All Things Considered in Washington D.C. - then a manager of a commercial radio station in Glenwood Springs.
 His work in journalism has been recognized by the Associated Press, the Colorado Broadcasters Association, the Society of Professional Journalists and Public Radio News Directors Incorporated.

 Board Members